TengoCharlie/Angular-TUT/README.md

 # Angular

-## Toggle Element
+## Bootstrapp

-- Make HTMl Element and button
-- Define and apply property
-- Update property for toggle
+- install it in project directory using `ng add @ng-bootstrapp/ng-bootstrapp`.
+- Then restart Server